nahmedraja/GASAL/README.md

 ```

 where `query_batch` and `target_batch` conatin the sequences. `query_batch_offsets` and `target_batch_offsets` contain the starting point of sequences in the batch that are required to be aligned.
 These offset values include the pad bases, and hence always multiple of 8. `query_batch_lens` and `target_batch_lens` are the original length of sequences i.e. excluding pad bases.
 The `actual_query_batch_bytes` and `actual_target_batch_bytes` specify the size of the two batches (in bytes) including the pad bases. `actual_n_alns` is the number of alignments to be performed.
 The result of the alignment is in `host_*` arrays.
 The user allocates/de-allocates the memory for `host_*` arrays on the CPU.
 A `NULL` is passed for unused result arrays.
 From the performance prespective, if the average lengths of the sequences in *query_batch* and *target_batch* are not same, then the shorter sequences should be placed in *query_batch*.
 Forexample, in case of read mappers the read sequences are conatined in query_batch and the genome sequences in target_batch.

+## Example
+The `test_prog` directory conatins an example program which uses GASAL for sequence alignment on GPU.
+See the README in the directory for the instructions about running the program.